raulmarinperez/areyoufollowing/README.md

 ### Building configuration files with LLMs

 Any LLM can help you build this configuration file easily.
-Let's suppose the following list of names coming from a CSV file:
+Let's suppose you have the following list of names from a CSV file:

 Billie Eilish
 Beyoncé